willklein/design-system-success/slides.md

 I thought about trying a different kind of work, I looked at the design system problem, and I took a chance on a wild idea.

-I was on parental leave for our third child, when I asked their manager, Lynn, if he would jump on a call with me.
+I was on parental leave wondering what I would do to turn my career around, when I asked their manager, Lynn, if he would jump on a call with me.

 I brought up my experience NOT using their system.